Patratu railway station

 Patratu railway station is a small railway station in Ramgarh district, Jharkhand.
 Its code is PTRU.
 It serves Patratu town.
 The station consists of a two-platform.
 The platform is sheltered.
 It has facilities including water and sanitation but are not well maintained.

+Diesel Loco Shed, Patratu

+Diesel Loco Shed, Patratu came into existence in 1962.
+Patratu Diesel Shed is a major Loco Shed of Dhanbad Division having holding more than 100 locos.